 RAJAS' debut studio album, Of Agency and Abstraction, was recorded in December 2017, and will be released soon!

-You can help make it a reality by contributing to the Indiegogo campaign (before February 9, 2018).
-The recording features Rajna, along with Miles Okazaki, Anjna Swaminathan, Stephan Crump, María Grand, and guest artists Ganavya Doraiswamy and Amir ElSaffar.
+The recording features Rajna, along with Miles Okazaki (guitar), Anjna Swaminathan (violin), Stephan Crump (bass), María Grand (tenor saxophone), and guest artists Ganavya Doraiswamy (vocal) and Amir ElSaffar (trumpet).

 Rajna is active as a composer-performer for dance and theatre works.
 Most notably, she has toured widely with the acclaimed Ragamala Dance (Minneapolis) as well as with Mythili Prakash.
 Rajna has worked with playwright/actress Anu Yadav, scoring her solo show, Meena's Dream (in collaboration with Anjna Swaminathan and Sam McCormally).
 The soundtrack to this production was released as an album, The Worry Machine (2015).
 Rajna's most recent collaborative project with Anu is called Storytellers, and combines music performed by RAJAS with potent spoken narratives dealing with the experience of racism, sexism, colonial trauma, and diasporic identity.